Naruto Uzumaki: Rivalry

 Before the serialization began, Kishimoto had decided the ending would feature a fight between Naruto and Sasuke.
 He wanted the conflict to end with Naruto forgiving Sasuke as he had forgiven Nagato while also aiming it as their final battle in the manga.
 In regard to the fight, Kishimoto wanted to focus on hand-to-hand combat rather than ninja techniques.
-Anime staff Chengxi Huang said that for the animated adaptation of this fight, the group worked carefully to depict the action in every scene by showing changes on Sasuke and Naruto's clothes and hair.
+Anime staff Chengxi Huang said that for the animated adaptation of this fight, the group worked carefully to depict the action in every scene by showing changes on Naruto and Sasuke's clothes and hair.
 Huang added he felt fatigued by working so much into this fight due to reaching 70 successive cuts at a time.

-The final fight between Sasuke and Naruto was considered one of the biggest challenges by the staff from Pierrot, as it took an entire month to adapt it from the manga.
+The final fight between Naruto and Sasuke was considered one of the biggest challenges by the staff from Pierrot, as it took an entire month to adapt it from the manga.
 Director Hiroyuki Yamashita elected himself in charge of the battle, which left most of the anime members relieved due to his experience.
 For the scene, Pierrot received assistance from CyberConnect2, who had already adapted this battle through the fighting game Naruto Shippuden: Ultimate Ninja Storm 4.
-There was a need to make every movement in the fight look realistic, giving Sasuke a scary look as well as the hair movement in order to express the idea of both fighters willing to do anything to kill each other, which confused some due to Naruto's wish to avoid this fate.
-The final clash between Sasuke's Chidori and Naruto's Rasengan moves involved references from other scenes of the series to give the viewer a bigger emotional impact.
+There was a need to make every movement in the fight look realistic, giving Sasuke a scary look as well as the hair movement to express the idea of both fighters willing to do anything to kill each other, which confused some due to Naruto's wish to avoid this fate.
+The final clash between Naruto's Rasengan and Sasuke's Chidori moves involved references from other scenes of the series to give the viewer a bigger emotional impact.
 The staff noted that following this fight, Sasuke's face became calmer despite his initial look, giving room to explore his redemption.
 A symbolism Kishimoto used in the series finale following the final battle was Naruto returning Sasuke his original bandana, representing how their bonds are tied again and no longer having a reason to kill each other.